keep this website free for you. TaxTips.ca does

 $6,294, reduced when dependant income exceeds $629, and eliminated when dependant

 n/a means there is no cap on the amount of medical expenses for other

 eligible dependants.
 (3) The Family

 Caregiver Amount (FCA) of $2,058 is added to these amounts in certain

 circumstances, for Federal and Yukon tax credits.
 The income threshold, if

 applicable, is also increased by the FCA.
-(4) BC's basic personal amount is a blended
+(4) BC's basic personal amount is reduced from

 Every taxpayer gets a tax credit for the basic personal amount, so any